QuentinRa/blog.quentinra.dev/operating-systems/windows/powershell/index.md

 <div class="row row-cols-md-2"><div>

-**Usage** 🐚: create an object; can be used to create a object will less properties from another object.
+**Usage** 🐚: create an object; can be used to create an object with fewer properties than another object.

 **Alias** 💎: `N/A`